 In order to put the trunk lid back on, I first needed to get a new weatherstripping to seal the trunk from the ever present rain in the Pacific Northwest.
 I ordered the USA made version from Virginia Classic Mustangs.
 While I was there, they were nice enough to suggest I also get the adhesive required to do the job.
 And since I am notorious for getting distracted by shiny things, I also picked up the quarter panel extension gaskets.
 Remember, there’s always something to buy for every project.

-When looking around, I found a good video on how to install from Bill at CJ Pony Parts.
-In the future I will start there and if the price is reasonable, just stop there too.
+When looking around, I found a good video on how to install from CJ Pony Parts.

 This is where I started.
 This shot is from a few weeks prior, before it was delivered, but the look from here is the same.
 You can see the extensions are off, as is the trunk lid.
-The springs and hinges are good, so they stayed in place during the whole body project.
+The springs and hinges are good, so they stayed in place.

-We followed the video by gluing and taping with painters tape.
+I followed the video by gluing the weatherstrip, and taping it in place with painters tape while it dried.
 It’s not complicated, and it only took about 20 minutes.
-Fortunately, we had a nice afternoon of sun and were able to get it done in the sun.
+Fortunately, I had a nice afternoon of sun and was able to get it done in the sun.

-To set the bolts, we started by putting a blanket rolled up on the base of the window and set the lid on it.
+To set the bolts, I started by putting a blanket rolled up on the base of the window and set the lid on it.
 This protected the paint and gave it a little elevation.
-I was able to attach the bolts to the hinge in a loose manner so we can close it and check the gaps.
+I was able to attach the bolts to the hinge in a loose manner so I could close it and check the gaps.